 Antibiotics should only be used to treat sore throats caused by

 group A streptococci.
 Infection caused by this type of bacteria is called "strep throat."

 If your child's doctor suspects strep throat based on your child's symptoms, a strep test should always be performed.
-If the test is positive, antibiotics will be prescribed.
+If the test is positive, antibiotics will be usually be prescribed.
 See The Difference between a Sore Throat, Strep & Tonsillitis and When a Sore Throat is a More Serious Infection.

-6. Do antibiotics cause any side effects?
+6. Do antibiotics cause side effects?

 allergic reactions, nausea, diarrhea, and

 stomach pain.
 Make sure you let your child's doctor know if your child has had a reaction to antibiotics in the past.

 Sometimes a rash will occur during the time a child is taking an antibiotic.
 However, not all rashes are considered allergic reactions.
 Tell your child's doctor if you see a rash that looks like hives (red welts) soon after taking the first dose of an antibiotic; this may be an allergic reaction.

 7. How long does it take an antibiotic to work?

 Most bacterial infections improve within 48 to 72 hours of starting an antibiotic.
 If your child's symptoms get worse or do not improve within 72 hours, call your child's doctor.